Hiring for Indigenous Designated Positions Procedure

 • American Indian, Alaskan Native, or Native Hawaiian citizenship document from tribes that are state or federally recognized or recognized by the National Congress of American Indians.

-• The candidate will also be required to provide a letter of verification issued by a recognized First Nation, Inuit, or Métis community claimed by the candidate.
+The candidate will also be required to provide a letter of confirmation issued by a recognized First Nation, Inuit, or Métis community claimed by the candidate.

-• If necessary, further review and/or consultation will be conducted with the involvement of an external party to review and provide an assessment and recommendation to the College with respect to the candidate’s Indigenous citizenship.
+• Conduct further review and/or consultation with the involvement of an external party to review and provide an assessment and recommendation to the college with respect to the candidate’s Indigenous citizenship.

 Should the determination be that Indigenous ancestry is not confirmed, the Vice-President, Human Resources will be informed.
-Following this, the Manager, Talent Acquisition and Development, on behalf of the Citizen Review Committee, will verbally communicate the determination to the candidate.
+Following this, Human Resources, on behalf of the Ad Hoc Citizenship Review Committee, will verbally communicate the determination to the candidate.
 If the candidate is not available for a discussion, a written correspondence will be sent to them outlining the reason for the decision.
 This communication is required prior to proceeding with alternate candidates where possible.

 The College will request confirmation of citizenship from existing employees who hold roles designated for Indigenous people.
 The College through this confirmation of citizenship process will inform decisions regarding continued employment.
 Should confirmation of citizenship not be demonstrated to the satisfaction of the College, this could lead to the end of the employment relationship.